Christopher George: Acting career

 After graduating from college, George began acting in New York City, where he performed on the stage and in television commercials.
 His big break came when he was working as a bouncer at a New York waterfront bar and producer Robert Rafelson convinced him to begin an acting career.
 He studied acting under Wynn Handman and landed roles in Off-Broadway productions of popular plays of the day.
 Small theater productions in which he appeared while he was studying drama included All My Sons, The Moon Is Blue, Cat on a Hot Tin Roof, Stalag 17 and Who's Afraid of Virginia Woolf?
 Under drama coach Wynn Handman, he landed a sixteen-week engagement in the play Mr. Roberts with actor Hugh O'Brian; parts in Shakespeare and Tennessee Williams works followed.

 His career took off after he made a 60-second TV commercial for shaving cream, where he played the young man in the "Good morning, Mr. Gray" shaving spot, and won the New York Film Festival Award for best actor in a commercial.
 During this 1962 shaving-cream commercial, George played a groom lathering up before his first honeymoon night, with a line where he said, "It's all for you."
 The commercial earned him over $30,000.
 He also appeared in roles on the television series Naked City and Bewitched.
 While in New York City, George played in the Lemos Greek Repertory Theater because he could speak Greek fluently.

 He first appeared on the screen when he landed a role in the film In Harm's Way (1965), playing a dying sailor for 30 seconds.
 This gave him his first opportunity to meet and work with John Wayne, who had been his boyhood idol and who would become a lifelong friend.
-He first rose to prominence playing a supporting role in the Howard Hawks-directed Western film El Dorado (1966) starring both John Wayne and Robert Mitchum in the lead roles.
+He first rose to prominence playing a supporting role in the Howard Hawks-directed Western film El Dorado (1966, released in 1967), also for Paramount Pictures starring both John Wayne and Robert Mitchum in the lead roles.
 George and Wayne became friends while shooting the film and would co-star in additional Westerns, including Chisum (1970) and The Train Robbers (1973).
+George had the lead in William Castle's spy-fi Project X released in 1968.